VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 where the :code:`receptor` defines the receptor type, i.e. ge for excitatory and gi for inhibitory connections, \
 *<presynaptic group index>* and *<postsynaptic group index>* defines the index of the presynaptic and postsynaptic group \
 respectively.
 These indices should be determined using the *indexing tag* in the :code:`NeuronGroup()`s lines.
 The next \
 field defines the type of the synapse.
-Currently there are three types of :code:`Synapses()` implemented: Fixed, STDP and \
+Currently there are three types of :code:`Synapses()` implemented: Fixed, STDP, STDP_with_scaling and STP.
-STDP_with_scaling.

 Examples
 ~~~~~~~~